Welcome to step 3 of maximising your career potential – creating your action plan and your ideal digital construction career …

 If your current employer is not on the right route for you, you need to find one that is.

-- Take your time.
-Make sure you find the best company that understands your career path and wants to support you on it;
+• Take your time.
+Make sure you find the best company that understands your career map and wants to support you on it;

 To help differentiate employers that are genuinely committed to digital construction and empowering you, we are creating a new ‘Good Employer’ directory which we will start populating in January.
 If you want to be kept informed with new clients as we add them – and any opportunities they have, subscribe below: